-- (i) business name, ABN and ACN of registered opt-in customer; - (ii) category of registration: prescribed opt-in customer or large opt-in customer; - (iii) connection points (NMIs) and the associated transmission node identifier (TNI) for which the customer has opted-in to liability; and - (iv) for prescribed opt-in customers, the portion of total load for which they have opted-in to liability at each connection point. - (b) The AER must provide any other information from the register that AEMO reasonably requests to calculate liable share information. - (c) The AER must provide this information to AEMO within 20 business days after the opt-in cut-off day by email to settlements@aemo.com.au with the subject heading "Opt-in Register Information" or by other means advised by AEMO. - (d) Information in the opt-in register is confidential information.
+- (i) business name, ABN or ACN of registered opt-in customer; - (ii) category of registration: prescribed opt-in customer or large opt-in customer, - (iii) connection points (NMIs) for which the customer has opted-in to liability; and - (iv) for prescribed opt-in customers, the portion of total load for which they have opted-in to liability at each connection point. - (b) The AER must provide any other information from the AER's opt-in register that AEMO reasonably requests to calculate liable share information. - (c) The AER must provide this information to AEMO within 50 business days after the opt-in cut-off day by email to settlements@aemo.com.au with the subject heading "Opt-in Register Information" or by other means advised by AEMO. - (d) Information in the opt-in register is confidential information.